williamsca/bargaining-upzone/paper/slides.md

 ---

-# National Background

-Impact fees (exactions) are land or cash in exchange for development rights

-- Widespread in US: **~48% of suburban communities** in 2018 [(Gyourko, Hartley, and Krimmel 2021)](https://www-sciencedirect-com.proxy1.library.virginia.edu/science/article/pii/S009411902100019X)

-Impact fees occupy precarious legal ground:
-- illegal taxes? regulatory takings?
-- federal courts have ruled land exactions must be **proportional** and **reasonably related** to development impacts
-- doctrine expanded in 2014 to include cash exactions (*Koontz v.
-St. Johns River Water Management District*)

----

-# Virginia Proffer Reform Act of 2016

-Developers uphappy with large impact fees ("proffers"), lobbied state legislature for reform:

-- Proffers must address impacts *specifically attributable* to proposed development
-- Applies to all **residential** rezoning applications filed after **July 1, 2016**
-- Parcel exempt if **high-density** or **near transit** (NOVA)
-- Increases ability of developers **to contest rezoning decisions** in court

-Substantial uncertainty over how courts would interpret the law; reform partially unwound in **2019**

----

-# Municipality Response

-Loudoun, Assistant Director of Planning and Zoning:

-> "Where the new legislation applies, we will in fact **not accept cash or offsite proffers**, completely eliminating the discussion or the **potential risk** of the county accepting the unreasonable or wrong types of proffers."

-Portsmouth, Planning Director:
-> "If you want to submit proffers, **we’re not discussing it**."

 Prince William, Board Chairman:
 > "We’re stuck,” he said.
 “That’s why **we haven’t approved a single house** under the new law."
 (12/6/2018)